 18 days from Prague to BucharestOverview

 Discover some of the Continent’s best-kept secrets on this river cruise through Central and Eastern Europe, from Prague to Bucharest.
 Spend three nights in Prague, an overnight in Bucharest, and plenty of leisure time in Budapest and Vienna to explore on your own.
-Guided sightseeing with Certified Local Guides in each city shows you the highlights, with inside visits of the Hradcany Castle grounds in Prague, Melk’s awe-inspiring Benedictine Abbey, Kalemegdan Fortress in Belgrade, and Patriarch’s Church in Veliko Târnovo.
-Enjoy beer tasting in Regensburg, stop in the Puszta for an exhibition of Hungarian horsemanship, and attend an organ concert in Pécs.
+Guided sightseeing with Certified Local Guides in each city shows you the highlights, with inside visits of the Hradcany Castle grounds in Prague, Melk’s awe-inspiring Benedictine Abbey, Kalemegdan Fortress in Belgrade, and Tsarevet’s Fortress in Veliko Târnovo.
+Enjoy beer tasting in Regensburg, and attend an organ concert in Pécs.
 Also cruise through the Main Danube Canal and the dramatic Iron Gates gorge, and visit the Lepenski Vir archaeological site.
 Historical sights, cultural events, splendid scenery, and sumptuous cuisine—this cruise has it all!Duration:

 Day 1 Arrive in Prague, Czech Republic.